dbader/large-type.com/README.md

 Large-type.com uses Google Analytics and Twitter widgets.
 Both do not report URL fragments to their backend servers.

-All text formatting and rendering happens locally on your browser through CSS and JavaScript.
+All text formatting and rendering happen locally on your browser through CSS and JavaScript.
 Your text is not transmitted to any servers when the browser.

 Additionally, large-type.com is fully open-source, small and hosted on GitHub Pages which means you can audit the source code to see that your data isn't sent or stored anywhere else.